Incident and Hazard Reporting

 - Supporting the workflow for the investigation and actioning of reports.

 To report a hazard or incident, simply click RiskWare to access the online system using your usual SCU user name and password.
+Information on how to submit a report, confidential reporting and how to complete an action plan can be found in the RiskWare FAQs.

 RiskWare pocketSafety application